Skip to Main

 Interventional Cardiology and Electrophysiology Student Interest Group

 Founded in spring 2021, the Interventional Cardiology and Electrophysiology Student Interest Group aims to provide an early look into two advanced cardiology fellowships.
-The organization will allow for contact with the field through potential research projects, shadowing, and contact with residents also interested in the field.
-The organization will have a unique mentorship program aimed at connecting students and those with a foothold in the specialty throughout the academic year.
+The organization allows for interaction with the field through potential research projects, shadowing, and hands-on simulated activities.
+It also provides contact with faculty, staff, and residents interested in the field.
+The organization has a unique mentorship program aimed at connecting students and those with a foothold in the specialties throughout the academic year.

 Medical Humanities Interest Group/Scope